baggage/app/README.md

 # contributing

-In general, we follow the "fork-and-pull" Git workflow.

- 1. Fork the repo on GitHub
+1. Fork it
- 2. Commit changes to a branch in your fork
+2. Create your feature branch (`git checkout -b my-new-feature`)
- 3. Pull request "upstream" with your changes
+3. Commit your changes (`git commit -am 'Add some feature'`)
- 4. Merge changes in to "upstream" repo

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request